-Fields: English Language Pedagogy (TEFL, ESL) & Teacher Education Research (Mentoring, Collaboration in Education, Language Teacher Identities).
+Fields: English Language Pedagogy (TEFL, TESOL, ESL) & Teacher Education Research (Mentoring, Collaboration in Education, Language Teacher Identities).

 Cheri is a teacher educator in the Faculty of Education (Division of English Language Education), University of Hong Kong.
 She currently teaches a wide range of courses for the Faculty’s undergraduate and postgraduate programmes.
-Cheri began her career as an English language teacher and taught students across all levels at different local schools before she joined HKU in 2006 as a lecturer.
-In 2014 she became Assistant Professor.
+Cheri began her career as an English language teacher and taught students across all levels at different schools before she joined HKU in 2006 as a lecturer.
+In 2015 she became Assistant Professor.
 As a teacher educator, Cheri has supported many teachers in the community through different school-university partnership projects.
 Cheri is interested in teacher education research.
 In particular, her studies draw on critical social theories to understand the complexities of how language teachers learn together as professionals.
 Her areas of research include teacher mentoring, collaboration in education and language teacher identities.
 Cheri is currently the principal investigator in a funded research project examining the opportunities and complexities of e-mentoring as professional development for in-service and pre-service teachers.

 Current Teaching areas

-- BABEd (Primary) Learning and Teaching in Primary Schools (Oracy)
+- BABEd (Primary) Learning and Teaching in Primary Schools (Oracy).

-- Teaching speaking and listening skills to young language learners
+Teaching speaking and listening skills to young language learners.